-Campgrounds reopen Feb.
-1, with social distancing and hygiene protocols in place.
+Campgrounds are open with social distancing and hygiene protocols in place.
 Reservations are required.
 First-come, first-served sites are not available and same-day, drop-in camping is not allowed.
 Group campsites are closed.
 Cabin reservations can be made online or by phone for weekends between April 30 and Dec.
 26 (one household per cabin with a 2-night minimum).

-The Regional Parks feature more than 200 year-round campgrounds on the Sonoma Coast and in the heart of Wine County.
+The Regional Parks feature more than 200 year-round campgrounds on the Sonoma Coast and in the heart of Wine Country.

 Amenities may include: